draggett/arena-webhub/README.md

   * This application needs to get authorisation for the remote access from the external hub which should return the URI for a Web Socket (WSS) connection along with the JASON Web Token (JWT)  for use when establishing that connection.

   * The application can then ask the hub to open and add the connection for the given thing.
+The promise resolves to the new WebSocket connection when it has been established.

     ``` javascript
-    thing.addRemoteClient(uri, jwt)  // returns promise for when established
+    thing.addRemoteClient(wss_uri, jwt)  // returns promise for the connection
     ```

 * As a hub outside of the firewall that republishes (i.e. proxies) a thing from behind the firewall